champ96k/flutter-onboarding-screen/README.md

 * add the dependency to your [pubspec.yaml](https://github.com/champ96k/flutter-onboarding-screen/blob/master/pubspec.yaml) file.

-              '''yaml
                      dependencies:
                         flutter:
                           sdk: flutter
                         flutter_onboarding_screen:
-              '''

 How to use

-import 'package:markdown/markdown.dart';

-void main() {
-  print(markdownToHtml('Hello <span class="green">Markdown</span>',
-      inlineSyntaxes: [new InlineHtmlSyntax()]));
-  //=> <p>Hello <span class="green">Markdown</span></p>
-}

-'''dart
     class TestScreen extends StatelessWidget {
           /*here we have a list of OnbordingScreen which we want to have, each OnbordingScreen have a imagePath,title and an desc.
             */
       final List<OnbordingData> list = [

         OnbordingData(
           imagePath: "images/pic11.png",
           title: "Search",
-          desc:
-              "Discover restaurants by type of meal, See menus and photos for nearby restaurants and bookmark your favorite places on the go", ),
+          desc:"Discover restaurants by type of meal, See menus and photos for nearby restaurants and bookmark your favorite places on the go", ),

         OnbordingData(
           imagePath: "images/pic12.png",
           title: "Order",
-          desc:
-              "Best restaurants delivering to your doorstep, Browse menus and build your order in seconds", ),
+          desc:"Best restaurants delivering to your doorstep, Browse menus and build your order in seconds", ),

         OnbordingData(
           imagePath: "images/pic13.png",
           title: "Eat",
-          desc:
-              "Explore curated lists of top restaurants, cafes, pubs, and bars in Mumbai, based on trends.", ),
+          desc:"Explore curated lists of top restaurants, cafes, pubs, and bars in Mumbai, based on trends.", ),

       ];

       @override
       Widget build(BuildContext context) {
-      //here we need to pass the list and the route for the next page to be opened after this. return new IntroScreen(
+      //here we need to pass the list and the route for the next page to be opened after this. return new IntroScreen(list,MaterialPageRoute(builder: (context) => TestScreen()),
-          list,
-           MaterialPageRoute(builder: (context) => TestScreen()),
         );
       }
     }

-'''

 ## Created & Maintained By